 Herpes viruses, which cause chickenpox, shingles, or cold sores

-Ophthalmia neonatorum may occur if the infant is exposed to pathogens when passing through the birth canal of a mother infected with chlamydia, gonorrhea, or other bacteria.
+Ophthalmia neonatorum may occur if the infant is exposed to infection when passing through the birth canal of a mother infected with chlamydia, gonorrhea, or other bacteria.

 Giant papillary conjunctivitis is thought to be an allergic reaction to the presence of a chronic foreign body.
 It is most frequently encountered in people wearing soft contact lenses and those who have an artificial eye (ocular prosthesis).